 What is a Writ of Garnishment?

-A Florida writ of garnishment is a told that allows a creditor to seize money owed to the judgment debtor by third parties.
+A writ of garnishment under Florida law is a tool that allows a creditor to seize money owed to the judgment debtor by third parties.
+Often this is referred to as a bank account garnishment, but it does not only apply to banks.
 Debts owed to the debtor include, for example, wages and salary owed by an employer, checking and savings accounts, rental income, and money held in the trust account of the debtor’s attorney.
 Checking accounts are “debts” because they are demand accounts which means that the financial institution owes money on deposit to the debtor upon demand.

 Garnishment Rules and Procedures

-The garnishment statute includes complicated requirements and procedures.
+Florida garnishment law includes complicated requirements and procedures.
 Garnishment procedures are strictly construed.
 The debtor may file a motion to dissolve a garnishment for any procedural defect in the creditor’s administration of the Writ.
 It is important to understand Florida’s detailed garnishment procures.

 To get a writ of garnishment the judgment creditor files a short motion with the court and pays certain fees and deposits.
 The clerk will then issue the writ.
 Then the creditor serves the writ upon the garnishee.
 The garnishee is the person or company that owes the judgment debtor money (for example, the debtor’s employer, bank, stock broker etc).